ashblue/fluid-stats/README.md

 Remember that settings file we created at the beginning and placed in `Resources/StatsSettings`?
 It let's us override the order of operations and default stats shared among all containers.
 That in mind, we can move our default stats to the settings so all created characters automatically get a health stat.
 Personally I often use this to have special customized data for different NPCs and player characters.

-Set the default stats to our "DefaultsStats" object and remove the old reference.
+Set the default stats to your "DefaultsStats" object and remove the old reference.

 1. In `Resources/StatsSettings` set the "Default Stats" to "DefaultStats"
 1. Go back to "SampleCharacterStats" and remove the collection reference (stats will still persist)

 ![Stats Settings](documentation/stats-settings.png)

+With all your stats objects setup we can now move onto creating the health bar display.

 #### The Health Bar

-Now for the last part to rig up the health bar so we can see the health print to the screen.
-To do this we're going to create a canvas with a slider and write a script that outputs the health to the screen.
+To create a health bar you'll need a canvas with a slider and a script that updates the screen when health changes.
 First off create the canvas and slider UI elements.

 1. Create a new scene called "MyFirstHealthBar" and open it
 1. Right click on the hierarchy window, then select "UI -> Canvas"